chubin/cheat.sh/README.md

 				  cht.sh/go> /python zip list
 ```

-The `cht.sh` client has its configuration file which is located at `~/.cht.sh/cht.sh.conf`.
+The `cht.sh` client has its configuration file which is located at `~/.cht.sh/cht.sh.conf`
+(location of the file can be overriden by the environment variable `CHTSH_CONF`).
 Use it to specify query options that you would use with each query.
 For example, to switch syntax highlighting off create the file with the following
 content: